San Diego, Calif. (PRWEB) December 07, 2012

-According to Creditnet, the number one prepaid card to teach kids responsible spending this holiday season is the American Express Prepaid Card.
+According to Creditnet, the number one prepaid card to teach kids responsible spending this holiday season is the READYdebit Prepaid Visa Card.

 This prepaid debit card is recommended by Creditnet for several reasons.
-First, cardholders will enjoy perks exclusive to AmEx members, including fraud protection, roadside assistance and 90-day purchase protection on eligible damaged or stolen items.
+First, cardholders will enjoy exclusive perks, including a free credit score tracker, mobile account access and text alerts, and easy online bill payments.

-The American Express® Prepaid Card is an excellent card for consumers-in-training this holiday season, and can be used anywhere American Express is accepted.
+The READYdebit Prepaid Visa Card is an excellent card for consumers-in-training this holiday season, and can be used anywhere American Express is accepted.

 This prepaid debit card is especially useful for teenagers with a drivers license because it rewards gas purchases with one percent cash back.
 Plus, young adults with a part-time job this holiday can set up direct deposit and a savings account at no additional charge.